How to use RFM segmentation to drive engagement and loyalty

 RFM segmentation is a method that can help here.
 It helps you get to know your customers and group them by their behaviors.
 Therefore, you have always an updated list of your top customers and those who are about to disengage.
 This allows you to design laser-targeted marketing campaigns and communicate with your customers knowing their behaviors and status, which will eventually lead to more relevant messages and better outcomes.

 Shep Hyken once said, “If your customers are made to feel as if they are outsiders, they will eventually find a competitor who makes them feel better doing business with them.”
-The data provided by RFM segmentation could pave the way for you to know your customers and further build good relationships with them so they never feel abandoned.
+The data provided by RFM segmentation could pave the way for you to create a smart WooCommerce segments, know your customers, and further build good relationships with them so they never feel abandoned.

 How RFM segmentation works

 RFM stands for Recency, Frequency, and Monetary value.
 It’s a data modeling method that analyzes customer value and divides your customers into homogeneous groups based on these key traits.
 These groups allow marketers to target specific clusters of customers with highly relevant communication, which usually in turn generates much higher rates of response.